 The student ID card is the official means of identification for currently enrolled students.
-GSW student identification cards are made during the registration process at the beginning of each term and also 8:00AM to Noon and 1PM to 5:00 PM in the Office of Student Life.
-A student must present the ID card in order to receive services at the University and at the request of a University faculty or staff member.
+GSW student identification cards are made during the registration process at the beginning of each term and also 8:00AM to Noon and 1PM to 5:00 PM in Room 3425 of the Student Success Center.
+A \$10.00 fee is charged for replacing a lost or stolen student ID card.
+This fee is placed as a hold on the student's account and then must be paid in the Student Accounts Office.

 Each semester the student must have his/her card updated with a current validation label in the Student Accounts Office.
 A \$10.00 fee is charged for replacing a lost or stolen student ID card and is paid in the Office of Student Life.